Cross-domain Recommender Systems via Multimodal Domain Adaptation: Proposed Method

-The chosen autoencoder architecture in Figure \ref{fig:autoencoder} includes three sets of convolutional layers followed by max-pooling layers in the encoder.
-The decoder consists of three sets of convolutional layers followed by upsampling layers.
-This architecture facilitates precise image reconstruction by minimizing the binary cross-entropy loss between the input images and their reconstructed outputs, which is optimized using the Adam optimizer.
-Further, the datasets used in our experiments contain multiple images of an item provided by different users.
+\adamya{In the chosen autoencoder architecture as shown in Figure \ref{fig:autoencoder}, the encoder comprises three sets of convolutional layers followed by max-pooling layers, and the decoder consists of three sets of convolutional layers followed by upsampling layers.} This architecture facilitates precise image reconstruction by minimizing the binary cross-entropy loss between the input images and their reconstructed outputs. \adamya{ The optimization process is carried out using the Adam optimizer.} Further, the datasets used in our experiments contain multiple images of an item provided by different users.
 We randomly freeze one of the images as the representative image for that item.
 We do not claim that randomly selected images represent an item best.
 A strategy that takes into account all different images of an item to construct its latent representation may produce a different result.
 Using this autoencoder model, we encode each image into $K_1$ - dimension vector.
 We take the size of an input image as $(64, 64, 3)$.
-Similar to the Textual Feature Extractor model, the visual representation of a user is obtained by taking the mean across the visual representation of items rated by the user.
-We use $\mathbf{u_{vf}}$ and $\mathbf{i_{vf}}$ for the visual representation of $u$th user and $i$th item, respectively.
-The visual features of users and items in the source and target domains are represented as $\mathbf{U_{vf}^s} \in \mathbb{R}^{M^s \times K_{1}}$, $\mathbf{V_{vf}^s} \in \mathbb{R}^{N^s \times K_{1}}$, $\mathbf{U_{vf}^t} \in \mathbb{R}^{M^t \times K_{1}}$ and $\mathbf{V_{vf}^t} \in \mathbb{R}^{N^t \times K_{1}}$, respectively.
+Similar to the Textual Feature Extractor model, the visual representation of a user is obtained by taking the mean across the visual representation of items rated by the user. \adamya{The visual feature representation for $u$th user and $i$th item is denoted by $\mathbf{u_{vf}}$ and $\mathbf{i_{vf}}$, respectively.
+The visual feature matrices in the source domain for users and items are represented as $\mathbf{U_{vf}^s} \in \mathbb{R}^{M^s \times K_{1}}$ and $\mathbf{V_{vf}^s} \in \mathbb{R}^{N^s \times K_{1}}$, respectively.
+Similarly in target domain, $\mathbf{U_{vf}^t} \in \mathbb{R}^{M^t \times K_{1}}$ represent users' visual features and $\mathbf{V_{vf}^t} \in \mathbb{R}^{N^t \times K_{1}}$ depict items' visual features.}